Memorix101/infinite-storage-glitch-csharp/README.md

 ### How does it work and limitations

 The images use pixels in 4x4 size (1 pixel is a 16 pixel block).
+You can use RGB values to represent bit values.
+So what the program does is translating the bytes (8 bits = 1 byte) of a file to bits represented in pixels.
+Bit with value 0 = black -> RGBA32(0,0,0,255) and bit with value 1 = white -> RGBA32(255,255,255,255).
+[RGBA32](https://docs.sixlabors.com/api/ImageSharp/SixLabors.ImageSharp.PixelFormats.Rgba32.html)(red, green, blue, alpha).
-The EOF (end of file) is marked on the last image as a blue pixel.
+The EOF (end of file) is marked on the last image as a blue pixel RGBA32(0,0,255,255).
 I also thought about to replace that idea with a "metadata" first frame.
 Maybe I'll add that later.
 The output resolution is 1280x720 (720p).

 ![Pixel block example](https://i.imgur.com/pzIPSMt.png)